mrocklin/blog/_posts/work/2013-02-25-MaximumAposteriori.md

 count = Poisson('X', rate)
 {% endhighlight %}

-In the lab we observe many samples \\( x_i \\) taken from `count`.
+In the lab we observe many samples $x_i$ taken from `count`.
 From these we wish to find the most likely value of `rate`.
 The probability of any single value of `rate` given our data can be rewritten with Bayes' rule.

 $$ p(\lambda \vert x_i) \propto \prod_i p(x_i \vert \lambda) \cdot p(\lambda) $$